Centre writes to states suggesting options of borrowing money to make up for GST shortfall | Business

 Under the second option, the entire shortfall of Rs 2.35 lakh crore will be borrowed by states through issue of market debt.
 The interest shall be paid by the states from their resources, while the principal on the amount under will be paid from proceeds of the cess.

-"The Government of India will support extension of the compensation cess for such period as may be necessary to completely discharge any arrears of compensation," Pandey said.
-Pandey along with Expenditure Secretary T V Somanathan would address queries of the states relating to these options on September 1, an official statement said.
+"The Government of India will support extension of the compensation cess for such period as may be necessary to completely discharge any arrears of compensation," the ministry said.
+Finance Secretary Ajay Bhushan Pandey along with Expenditure Secretary T V Somanathan would address queries of the states relating to these options on September 1, an official statement said.

 ALSO READ